prakhar-agarwal/Interactive-Visualisation-of-Pulsar-Dataset/README.md

 > 7. Resizing the plot area for better viewability
 > 8. Integrating Python-Flask to enable Dynamic relevant Data Source URL specification by the user

+To install the dependencies

+    pip install -r requirements.txt

 To run:

     python plot.py